 Our company of choice?
 Hilton.
 Our goal?
 10-12 nights at any resort on the planet.

 The first redemption was a doozy.

-We each opened two credit cards for our Hilton points run, and did it almost at the last minute just because a few promotions caught our eye.
+We each opened two travel rewards credit cards for our Hilton points run, and did it almost at the last minute just because a few promotions caught our eye.

 The first card was the American Express Hilton card, which gave us between 40,000 and 60,000 points after meeting the minimum spend requirement.
 At no annual fee, it is like giving each of us one to two free nights anywhere we wanted.
 The second card we opened; however, was a force to be reckoned with.
 The Citi Bank Hilton Visa gives two free weekend nights at any Hilton property on the planet after meeting the minimum spending limit.

 As if that isn't enough, the card comes with Gold status which gives you free internet, free breakfast, and an upgrade to the next best available room upon check-in if available.
 For the $95/year fee, I'd gladly pay for that out of pocket.